RoadieHQ/roadie-backstage-plugins/plugins/home/backstage-plugin-home-markdown/README.md

 It fetches on every render but it caches based on the etag that gets returned by the github api.

 For the resources (links & images) currently you should use absolute urls.
 For example:
+Make sure you use `raw` in the url instad of `blob` if you copy paste from the browser.

 ```diff
 - ![](./docs/home-page-markdown.png)